PERFORMERS

 MYKEL MARAI NAIRNE (Performer) (she/her) is a Brooklyn-based freelance dance artist, administrator, and creative producer.
 Born and raised in New York City, Mykel studied at Alvin Ailey, where she was a fellowship student, and later, during a long hiatus from movement study, graduated from Dartmouth College with a BA in Film & Media Studies.
 Mykel re-engaged with her movement practice through intensives with Earl Mosley’s Institute of the Arts, American Dance Festival, and Movement Invention Project and had the privilege of performing works by Bill T. Jones and Merce Cunningham, among others.
 She joined Dance Heginbotham in 2018, and since then her freelance performance work has brought her to venues across NYC, including St. Ann’s Warehouse in the Off-Broadway revival of Oklahoma! (dir.
 Daniel Fish), the Whitney Museum of Art (2019 Whitney Biennial), Danspace Project, Brookfield Place, Marinaro Gallery, Astor Place (Joe’s Pub, Astor Alive!), The Space at Irondale, Bryant Park, and Symphony Space, to name a few.
 Mykel currently collaborates and performs with Dance Heginbotham, Monica Bill Barnes & Company, Jordan Demetrius Lloyd, Studio Susan Marshall, Helen Simoneau Danse, and Megan Williams Dance Projects.
 MykelMaraiNairne.com | IG: @mykelmarai

 DANIEL PETTROW (Performer) (he/him) is a Brooklyn-based interdisciplinary artist, actor, director, and teacher.
 He is the Director of Performance and Communication Training for Heifetz International Music Institute.
 Daniel frequently focuses on avant-garde and experimental creations while fostering collaborations with artists from different disciplines.
-Recently, he created the film and art show Let Us Believe in the Beginning of the Hot Season (in collaboration with Afghan artist Kubra Khademi) which premiered this year at Fondation Fiminco in Paris, and Collection Lambert in Avignon, France.
+Recently, he created a ritual dance-theater creation titled A Respectable Death, about his late brother, visual artist David Pettrow.
+The show will be presented again in 2025 at the National Theater of Bretagne in Rennes, France.
+In 2023, Daniel created the film and art show Let Us Believe in the Beginning of the Hot Season (in collaboration with Afghan artist Kubra Khademi) which premiered at Fondation Fiminco in Paris, and Collection Lambert in Avignon, France.
 In January 2021, Daniel created the short film Wolf and Duck as part of the Guggenheim’s Work & Process Artist Virtual Commissions.
 For the last twenty years, Daniel has worked closely with renowned French director Arthur Nauzyciel.
 In 2016, Daniel worked with legendary Italian director Romeo Castellucci, performing in Julius Caesar: Spared Parts.
 In 2019, Daniel collaborated and performed in the dance-theater production HERZ SCHMERZ with choreographer John Heginbotham, which had its premiere at Baryshnikov Arts Center.
 Daniel is a frequent collaborator with Dance Heginbotham: HERZ SCHMERZ, The Principles of Uncertainty and One Man Show.
 Daniel also dances the role of “The Wolf” in Isaac Mizrahi’s production of Peter & The Wolf for Works & Process at The Guggenheim (2012 - present).
 Daniel is an associate actor with New York City-based experimental theater company The Wooster Group.
 He is a frequent collaborator/director with choreographer Anabella Lenzu.
 Film: In Stereo, Sweet Parents, The Cult of Sincerity, The Last Adam, Psychopathia Sexualis, Kathy T, My Uncle Sidney.
 TV: Red Band Society, Good Eats, Don’t Know Jack, Road Trip.

 COLLABORATORS